nbk5876/AdvisorGPT/README.md

 # AdvisorGPT

-This project is a proof of concept.
-The intent is to prove the feasabilty of a  ciriculum advisor application which can be a tool for advisors.
+This project is a proof of concept which is intended to determine the feasibility of using a large language model like ChatGPT and Python to build an application that can be a tool for scholastic curriculum advisors.

 ## Repository